-We constantly compare ourselves to our peers and sometimes feel we can’t compete, but there may be reasons to believe you are smarter than you think.
+We constantly compare ourselves to our peers and sometimes feel we can’t compete, but there may be reasons to believe you are smarter than you could imagine.

 In work, school, and in life, we are constantly competing with others.
 The way to get ahead is to be the smartest, the most innovative, or simply just the best.
 When we liken ourselves to others, we see their skills alongside our shortcomings.
-Doing this can leave us feeling inadequate, but it is entirely possible you are smarter than you think.
+Doing this can leave us feeling inadequate, but it is entirely possible that you are, in fact, smarter than you think.

 Intelligence shows itself differently in everyone.
-You may not even realise that you are smarter than you think you are when comparing yourself to your peers.
+You may not even realise that your level of intelligence is higher than you think you are when comparing yourself to your peers.
 Obvious intelligence can be a sign that your colleague just worked hard to reach a certain outcome.
-These ten signs you are smarter than you think show that intelligence is present but not obvious.

 You are creative

-The ‘smart’ subjects don’t tend to include the creative subjects, but creativity is a huge sign that you are smarter than you think.
+The ‘smart’ subjects don’t tend to include creative ones, but creativity is a huge sign that you are a smarter person than you think.
 Creativity is thinking in different ways.
 It shows a skill for critical thinking and developing out of the box ideas.

 Critical thinking can be honed and applied to other areas of life to become a priceless skill.